mvdwetering/aiohuesyncbox/README.rst

 After calling `box.hue.set_bridge()` the syncbox will start switching which takes a while (seems to take about 15 seconds).
 You will have to wait until the attributes match the expected endstate, but the status displayed on the API can be a bit confusing during the process.

-These are the statuss changes I see when switching from bridge A to bridge B.
+These are the status changes I see when switching from bridge A to bridge B.

 * ID: Bridge A, IP: Bridge A, Status: connected
 * Call `box.hue.set_bridge()` with info for bridge B